magento/magento2-page-builder/docs/create-basic-content-type/step-1-add-configuration.md

 {: .bs-callout .bs-callout-info }
 The reason we suggest prefIxing your content type with your vendor name is to prevent Magento from merging your content type configuration file with another configuration file of the same name, or with a future content type published by Magento.

-## Example configuration
+## The `example_quote` configuration

-In this example, only a subset of configuration elements are described in our Quote example (enough to understand the basic role of the configuration file).
+Only a subset of configuration elements are described in our Quote example (enough to understand the basic role of the configuration file).
 For more details, refer to [Content type configurations](../configurations/content-type-configuration.md) and [Additional configurations](../configurations/additional-configurations.md).

 The following configuration is from the Quote content type.
 An overview of these elements and attributes are described in the tables that follow.